0815simon/revox-rc5-remote/README.md

 Connect D8 to DIN pin 3
 GND to DIN 2

 If you want to disable the internal IR-receiver using only signals via serial link shortcut pin DIN 1+2 and DIN 4+5.
-You can use the 5v to power the device.
+You can use the 5V from pin 5 to power the device.

 Eveything you do is on your own risk!